AG7GN/kenwood/README.md

 1. The rule will use the ID information to identify that particular cable.
 In this example, the ID is `0403:6001`.
 Your cable will likely have a different ID.
 The ID consists of 2 parts: The part before the `:` is the `idVendor` and the part after the `:` is the `idProduct`.

 1. The rule is defined in a file in `/etc/udev/rules.d`.
-To make the rule file, enter these commands in the Terminal using the ATTR values for your cable and whatever name you've decided to use (Note that after the 1st 2 commands, you'll get a `>` prompt):
+To make the rule file, enter these commands in the Terminal using the ATTR values for your cable and whatever name you've decided to use (Note that after the 1st two commands, you'll get a `>` prompt):

 		cat >99-kenwood.rules <<EOF
 		SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="kenwoodTM-V71A"